 Australian Association for Bush Adventure Therapy

 Living in Tasmania for two years opened up the natural world for me.
 During this time, I was pulled outside and developed a great love for trail running and adventure.
-I am a mother of two boys and am pregnant with my third son.
+I am a mother of three boys.
 The wildness of nature and indeed sacred stillness it gifts me, remain a force so strong upon my return to Western Australia.
 I am pulled out on to the trails where I may trace my way forward from here.

 The Natural Environment

 The natural environment is crucial to our programs and the evidence surrounding the benefits of being in natural places is growing.
 At Right Foot Forward WA we do our upmost to protect and preserve these places.